jess-moloney/mini-project-4/README.md

 ## Future Goals
 - I would like to:
-    - look more closely at applicants that did not meet the credit history requirements and see what they have in common, and use that information to experiment with more feature engineering
+    - look more closely at applicants that did not meet the credit history requirements and see what they have in common, and possibly use that information to experiment with more feature engineering
     - try integrating more steps into the pipeline
     - try RandomSearch instead of GridSearch to conduct hyperparameter tuning within the pipeline
-    - try including different imputer types (e.g., KNN imputer), scalers (e.g., MinMax scaler) in the RandomSearch/GridSearch to pick the ones that give the best model performance
+    - try including different imputer types (e.g., KNN imputer) and scalers (e.g., MinMax scaler) in the RandomSearch/GridSearch to pick the ones that give the best model performance
     - add the custom functions I created for plotting to .py files and then import them as needed
     - investigate if using a different classification threshold would improve the model performance